yizhuomiao/cuda_practice/README.md

-My coding practice when learning "CUDA by Example" and "Professional CUDA C Programming".
+My coding practice on CUDA C programming.
+The main references I used are:
+- CS194-15, Introduction to Parallel Programming course material in Unit 3;
+- CUDA By Example;
+- Professional CUDA C Programming.